japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 | avg hash probe
 a| [[avgHashProbe]] Average hash map probe per lookup (i.e. `numProbes` / `numKeyLookups`)

-NOTE: `numProbes` and `numKeyLookups` are used in link:spark-sql-BytesToBytesMap.adoc[BytesToBytesMap] append-only hash map for the number of iteration to look up a single key and the number of all the lookups in total, respectively.
+NOTE: `numProbes` and `numKeyLookups` are used in spark-sql-BytesToBytesMap.md[BytesToBytesMap] append-only hash map for the number of iteration to look up a single key and the number of all the lookups in total, respectively.

 | `numOutputRows`
 | number of output rows
-a| [[numOutputRows]] Number of groups (per partition) that (depending on the number of partitions and the side of link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] operator) is the number of groups
+a| [[numOutputRows]] Number of groups (per partition) that (depending on the number of partitions and the side of spark-sql-SparkPlan-ShuffleExchangeExec.md[ShuffleExchangeExec] operator) is the number of groups

 * `0` for no input with a grouping expression, e.g. `spark.range(0).groupBy($"id").count.show`